 The DeKalb County Community Foundation's commitment and support to workforce development is made possible by 20 CommunityWorks funds, generating over $100,000 annually.
 Thank you to the generous donors who support these funds!
 Learn more about CommunityWorks.

-The Community Foundation continues to work with middle school educators to promote sixteen specific essential skills identified as lacking in the emerging workforce.
+The Community Foundation worked with middle school educators to promote sixteen specific essential skills identified as lacking in the emerging workforce.
 As a result, a Skills for a Successful Future Wheel was developed, copyrighted, and distributed to area schools and programs impacting middle school youth.

 Working with the DeKalb-Ogle Workforce Development Consortium and DeKalb County Economic Development Corporation, the Community Foundation continues to enhance essential skills within DeKalb County schools through the Industrial Workforce Coordination Pilot Program.

 “Now more than ever before in light of the many advances in technology, as employers and educators, we cannot lose sight of the importance of soft skills.
 These skills set us apart and solidify our relationships with the consumer.”- Elizabeth Hoppenworth, Director of Resident Services, DeKalb Area Retirement Center and CommunityWorks Workforce Development Committee Member